mmayank74567/devanagari-character-recognition/README.md

 # Devanagari Character Recognition using ResNet

 ## Introduction
-This is the code for our submission to IEEE 9th International Conference on Reliability, Infocom Technologies and Optimization (ICRITO'2021).
-The work includes creating an image recognition model to classify characters written in Devanagari script.
+This is the code for an image recognition model to classify characters written in Devanagari script.
 The model is based on the ResNet architecture and accomodates 85 convolution layers.
 This code can also be implemented to perform other image classification tasks by changing the hyper-parameters and design architecture according to need.

 ## Dataset